coder-077/delta-demo/README.md

 # delta-demo
-this is a demo Git &amp; GitHub class
+this is a Demo Git &amp; GitHub class